TrellixVulnTeam/swahilipython_SCMU/Doc/library/decimal.rst

    .. method:: radix()

-      Return ``Decimal(10)``, the radix (base) in which the :class:`Decimal` class does all its arithmetic.
+      Return ``Decimal(10)``, the radix (base) in which the :class:`Decimal` kundi does all its arithmetic.
 Included for compatibility with the specification.

    .. method:: remainder_near(other, context=None)

-      Return the remainder from dividing *self* by *other*.
-This differs from ``self % other`` in that the sign of the remainder is chosen so as to minimize its absolute value.
+      Return the remainder kutoka dividing *self* by *other*.
+This differs kutoka ``self % other`` in that the sign of the remainder is chosen so as to minimize its absolute value.
 More precisely, the return value is ``self - n * other`` where ``n`` is the integer nearest to the exact